The open dense conjecture on eventually slow oscillations of the differential equation with delayed negative feedback: Preliminary

 Together with (\ref{extrema}), $x^{\phi}(\tilde{t})<0$ implies $x^{\phi}(\tilde{t}-1)>0$ for any local minimium $\tilde{t}>\overline{t}_{T_0}+2$ with $x(\tilde{t})<0$, where $\overline{t}_{T_0}$ is the smallest local maximium belonging to the interval $(T_0,\,+\infty)$.
 Consequently, there exists a largest zero $\tilde{\tau}\in (\tilde{t}-1,\tilde{t})$ such that Thus, one can take $b(\mu,f)=\sup f-f(\sup f)$ when the condition $\sup f<+\infty$ holds.

 2) Proof with the assumption $-\infty<\inf f$.
 The arguments are similiar to the case 1).
 Equation (\ref{extrema}) still holds for any local extrema $t\geq 1$.
-Moreover, one of the following two alternatives holds: either, \item[(a2)] $x^{\phi}(s)=0$ with $s>t_0$ for some $t_0\in \mathbb{R}^+$; or otherwise,
+Moreover, one of the following two alternatives holds: either, \item[(a2)] there is a $t_0>-1$ such that $x^{\phi}(s)=0$ for all $s>t_0$; or otherwise,

 \item[(b2)] for any $T>1$, there is a local minimum $\tilde{t}>T$ and a local maximum $\overline{t}>T$ such that $x^{\phi}(\tilde{t})<0$ and $x^{\phi}(\overline{t})>0$.